Instructional Text Across Disciplines: A Survey of Representations, Downstream Tasks, and Open Challenges Toward Capable

 \subsection{Entity-centric representation}

 In Table~\ref{tab:rep_format_entity}, we compile the common entity tracking studies and analyze them in several dimensions, such as domain coverage and the complexity (e.g., number of steps, number of actions).

 The datasets fall into two main categories: \textbf{simulated} and \textbf{crowdsourced}.
 Boxes~\cite{KimS23}, TextWorld~\cite{li-etal-2021-implicit} and SCONE~\cite{SconeLongPL16} use simulation to easily keep track of object states and can be easily extended.
 For the simulated ones, the vocabulary is generally small—approximately 1,100 to 1,200 words, the text is artificially generated, hence usually uses a simple generative grammar and might contain spurious correlations. \citet{KimS23} attempt to increase the language diversity by including paraphrases.
 The second category of datasets include ProPara~v1.0~\cite{ProPara1}, OpenPI~\cite{OpenPI} and NPN~\cite{BosselutLHEFC18}; and use natural language text written by experts where the entities and states are annotated by crowdworkers.
 Opposite to simulated text, natural procedures are linguistically rich.
-Thus the same entity types or states can be referred to using different names.
+Thus, the same entity types or states can be referred to using different names.
 Recently released OpenPI-v2.0~\cite{zhang-etal-2024-openpi2} attempts to address this by clustering similar objects (e.g., spice and seasoning) together for a more uniform dataset.
 Fig.~\ref{fig:entity-tracking-datasets} shows two examples from simulated (left) and crowdsourced (right) datasets.